jyj5558/theta/README.md

 - download SRAs from EBI-EMBL (Black we need your scripts here)
 - trimgalore.sh
 - mapping.sh
-- realignment for individuals with a single or with multiple SRAs -realignment_single.sh
+-realignment_single.sh (for individuals with a single SRA) -realignment_multiple.sh (for individuals with multiple SRAs)
-	-realignment_multiple.sh

 Analyses
 - angsd.sh